pakkurutheen/fertlizer-prediction/README.md

 NumPy: NumPy is a fundamental Python library for numerical computations, providing support for arrays and matrices.
 It is essential for data manipulation and mathematical operations in the recommendation system.

-pandas: The pandas library is used for data manipulation and analysis, allowing efficient handling of structured data such as the dataset containing agricultural information.
+Pandas: The pandas library is used for data manipulation and analysis, allowing efficient handling of structured data such as the dataset containing agricultural information.

 Matplotlib: Matplotlib is a popular data visualization library in Python.
 It is used to create various types of plots and charts to visualize data trends and model performance.